lihanli/bitcoin_active_record/README.md

 column_name | type | description
 --- | --- | ---
 public_key | string | public key of a bitcoin address

-When creating a new btc_address model if the public_key is not set then it will get a new one generated from the bitcoind server.

 payment.rb